visgl/deck.gl/docs/layer.md

    import {ScatterplotLayer, objectValueIterator} from `deck.gl`;
    new ScatterplotLayer({
      data: {element1: [0, 0], element2: [1, 1]},
-     dataIterator: objectValueIterator
+     dataIterator: makeObjectValueIterator(data)
    });
 ```

-### deepEqual (Boolean, optional, false)
+### dataComparator (Function, optional, null)

-This prop causes the `data` prop to be compared using deep equality.
+This prop causes the `data` prop to be compared using a custom comparison
+function.
+The comparison function is called with the old data and the new
+data objects, and is expected to return true if they compare equally.

+Used to override the default shallow comparison of the `data` object.

+As an illustration, the app could set this to e.g. 'lodash.isequal',
+enabling deep comparison of the data structure.
+This particular examples
-This has considerable performance impact and should only be used
+would obviously have considerable performance impact and should only
-as a temporary solution for small data sets until the application can be
+be used as a temporary solution for small data sets until the application
-refactored to avoid the need for it.
+can be refactored to avoid the need.

 ### numInstances (Number, optional)